alesiong/clang-tidy-linter/README.md

 `clangTidy.args`: Additional arguments to pass to `clang-tidy`

+`clangTidy.excludes`: Don't show message if file path of document in the excludes

+`clangTidy.workspaceOnly`: Limit messages to document on the workspaces folders

 If you want to configure the checks of clang tidy, create a `.clang-tidy` file in your working directory (please refer to the `clang-tidy`'s document for detail).

 ## Known Issues